Signs of Roof Leaks Inside the House

 Drying is an important step after any roof leak.
 Even minor moisture trapped inside insulation or drywall can create long-term problems if not removed.

-Use fans and ventilation when possible to speed drying.
+Use fans and ventilation only after active dripping has stopped and the area is electrically safe.
 If damage appears widespread, professional drying methods may be necessary.
 A related guide on signs of water damage from roof leaks explains how moisture can continue spreading if materials remain wet.

 When to Call a Professional Roofer